mui/toolpad/docs/data/toolpad/getting-started/why-toolpad.md

 ## Toolpad

 How is Toolpad different from the above tools, and why should you use it?
-Toolpad is a **flexible and fast** way to build a back office application.
+Toolpad is a **flexible and fast** way to build a internal tool.
 Let's see how:

 ### Front end UI

 Toolpad works as a drag-and-drop UI builder and uses MUI's own Material UI components.
-Material UI has almost every component required for back-office use cases; currently, 16 of them are there in Toolpad but we are always adding more.
+Material UI has almost every component required for internal use cases; currently, Toolpad supports 16 of them and work on supporting more is continuously ongoing.

 For more components, Toolpad supports adding any number of custom components.
 You can create your own by writing React code.